-- Entry is permitted from the EU, the EEA, the microstates, Switzerland, the United Kingdom, Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia or Uruguay. - Travellers arriving from these countries and who have not visited a country not on this list in the month prior to arrival in France are not subject to a 7-day self-quarantine. - Entry from countries not on the list above is only permitted under one of the following exceptions: - o French citizens and their spouse and children; - Citizens of the EU, the EEA, the microstates, Switzerland and the United Kingdom (and their spouse and children), travelling to their country of nationality or residence; - Holders of a valid French or European residence permit or long-stay visa travelling to their main residence in France or Europe; - Travellers in transit for less than 24 hours in an international zone; - Holders of an official passport; - Members of a delegation on official travel, or of a diplomatic or consular mission, or of an international organization headquartered or having an office in France (and their spouse and children); - Foreign health professionals helping to fight COVID-19; - Members of crew or personnel operating passenger or cargo flights, or travelling as passengers to reach their departure base; - Those carrying out international goods transport; - Drivers and crew members of passenger coaches or trains; - o Members of crew or personnel operating a merchant or fishing vessel; - Students with a long-stay visa or short-stay visa (VCS) for study or internships or coming for less than 90 days from a country exempted from VCS
+- Entry is permitted from the EU, the EEA, the microstates, Switzerland, the United Kingdom, Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand. - Travellers who have only visited countries on this list in the month prior to arrival in France are not subject to a 7-day self-quarantine. - Entry from countries not on the list above is only permitted under one of the following exceptions: - o French citizens and their spouse and children; - Citizens of the EU, the EEA, the microstates, Switzerland and the United Kingdom (and their spouse and children), travelling to their country of nationality or residence; - Holders of a valid French or European residence permit or long-stay visa travelling to their main residence in France or Europe; - Travellers in transit for less than 24 hours in an international zone; - Holders of an official passport; - Members of a delegation on official travel, or of a diplomatic or consular mission, or of an international organization headquartered or having an office in France (and their spouse and children); - Foreign health professionals helping to fight COVID-19; - Members of crew or personnel operating passenger or cargo flights, or travelling as passengers to reach their departure base; - Those carrying out international goods transport; - Drivers and crew members of passenger coaches or trains; - Members of crew or personnel operating a merchant or fishing vessel; - Students with a long-stay visa or short-stay visa (VCS) for study or internships or coming for less than 90 days from a country exempted from VCS requirements, or minors attending school and holding a proof of residence in France; - Professors and researchers employed or invited by a French higher education institute or research laboratory and travelling for study or teaching purposes; - Holders of a "Talent Passport" long-stay visa or intra-corporate transfer (ICT Posted Worker) long-stay visa, and their spouse and children. - Travellers to France to receive treatment in a public or private hospital. - Nationals from third countries who are in a romantic relationship with a French national outside marriage or PACS contract.
+In addition to the normal travel restrictions (visa, duration of stay, etc.), the border authorities may request a laissez passer from the French consular post in the traveller's place of residence.